How Social Media Motivates and Demotivates

 Negative impacts of social media

-In all senses, I have that feeling that social media has multiplied the risk for insecurity.
-Indeed, with social media, there is more and more the need to show, not necessarily show-off but at least show.
+In all senses, I have that feeling that social media has multiplied the risk of insecurity.
+Indeed, with social media, there is more and more of the need to show, not necessarily show off but at least show.
 The natural reflex remains to hide your flaws and show the best of you.

-Many stories, pictures always seem so fancy, neat, inspiring, that you wonder how easy it is for those others to succeed and so easy for you in contrast to fail.
+Many stories and pictures always seem so fancy, neat, and inspiring, that you wonder how easy it is for those others to succeed and so easy for you in contrast to fail.

 1. Depression and Anxiety

 Do you spend several hours per day browsing through social media?
 Spending too long on social networking sites could be adversely affecting your mood.
-In fact, chronic users are more likely to report poor mental health, including symptoms of anxiety and depression.
+Chronic users are more likely to report poor mental health, including symptoms of anxiety and depression.

 It doesn’t take much thinking to figure out why.
 Social media lets you see the carefully selected best parts of everyone else’s lives, which you compare to the negatives in your own life.
 Comparing yourself to other people is a sure path to anxiety, and social media has only made this easier to do.